kerseviciute/movement-s1-m1/README.md

 **To discuss**
 - Detection of movement / rest episodes was performed using the low-pass filtered EMG data.
 Included a check to make sure none of detected movement and rest episodes overlap.
+- Fitted more complex models that account for episode length and episode onset time.
+  Is this enough to account for the effect seen in continuous membrane potential increase?
+  Or should I still cut and remove the data?

 ### Mar ?